sigasi/sigasi_insights/content/tech/understanding-sigasi-progress-bar.md

 ### Third pass

 This phase runs a few so called *builder participants*, that extract more information from the Model for different purposes.
-One example is [/manual/tools#External Compilers].
+One example is [External Compilers](/manual/tools#external-compilers).

 ![Phase 3 : Builder participants](/img/tech/builder_participants.png)